1. try Block

 - Specific Exceptions First: Catch specific exceptions before the more general

-.
+Exception.
 This ensures that exceptions are handled appropriately depending on their type. - Avoid Catching General Exceptions: Avoid catching the generic

-unless absolutely necessary.
+Exceptionunless absolutely necessary.
 Catching general exceptions can mask bugs and make debugging harder. - Logging and Re-throwing: Always log exceptions when catching them.
 If you can't handle an exception meaningfully, consider re-throwing it to allow higher levels of the application to handle it.

 csharptry